This excerpt is from Chapter 8 of The Racing & High-Performance

 shows a front tire with even wear, no graining.

-The next image, Fig. 8.16 presents a front tire with extreme
+The next image, Fig. 8.16, is a rear tire with graining on

-camber.
-The graining is not present across the entire tread,
+is not present across the entire tread, suggesting slippage during

 In the chapter on compounding we described the vulcanization

 process and mentioned that if the process goes too far, the rubber